Sphacelaria: Life history

 Members of this genus exhibit isomorphic (i.e., the gametophyte (N) and sporophyte (2N) stage are morphologically similar) and diplohaplontic [i.e., both gametophyte (N) and sporophyte (2N) generations are free-living and equally distinct bodies but only differ in chromosome number and strategy] life cycle with isogamy (i.e., gametes with the same size and form) or anisogamy (i.e., gametes with different size and form).
 Culture studies have revealed that the reproductive strategy of Sphacelaria species are mainly dictated by the temperature, wherein propagule formation is favored during warmer seasons while sexual reproduction (i.e., formation of plurilocular and unilocular gametangia /zoidangia) occur when temperatures drop; in addition, daylength exposure is believed to contribute to the production of propagules and consequent inhibition of gametogenesis.

 Exploitation, harvesting and cultivation

 This genus is neither commercially nor traditionally cultivated and harvested.

 Chemical composition and natural products chemistry

 Sphacelaria has been known to contain several natural products such as carotene, chlorophyll a, and fucoxanthin (the pigment responsible for the brown color of phaeophycean seaweeds).
 Furthermore, they also contain sulfated polysaccharides in the form of xylogalactofucan and alginic acid which have shown to have antiviral properties against the herpes simplex virus type 1 (HSV-1).

 Utilization and management

-This genus has been used for plant morphogenesis studies, environmental stressors research, and much of the industry interest on Sphacelaria revolves around its easy protoplast production which has implications in celullar studies involving expression profiling, RNA sequencing, and transcriptomics.
+This genus has been used for plant morphogenesis studies, environmental stressors research, and much of the industry interest on Sphacelaria revolves around its easy protoplast production which has implications in cellular studies involving expression profiling, RNA sequencing, and transcriptomics.